Earthcomputer/multiconnect/README.md

 1. Download multiconnect from the [releases page](https://github.com/Earthcomputer/multiconnect/releases) and move it to the mods folder (`.minecraft/mods`).

+## Build Instructions
+1. Building requires JDK17.
+2.
+   1. On Windows, run `gradlew build`
+   2. On Linux and MacOS, run `./gradlew build`
+   3. Note: sometimes, especially on development versions, the tests may fail.
+To skip the tests, use `./gradlew build -x test`
+3. The JAR file can be found in `build/libs` (it's the one with the shortest name).

 ## Installation for Mod Developers
 This section is for when you are developing your own mod and want to use the multiconnect API, or run multiconnect alongside your mod in the IDE.
 Aside from the first step, you ONLY need to follow the steps applicable to you and your mod.
 1. Explicitly setting a repository is not necessary, as multiconnect is hosted on Maven Central.